MolenaMo/Phase1Project/README.md

 # Phase1Project
-Activity Bot fetches API of random activities to do plus really cute CSS coded Robot
+The Activity Bot app provides random activities to do when the user clicks on the "activities" button.
+The bot graphic, created in CSS, has a hover effect.
+The app's header has a mouseover event (the text changes color)
+There is also a drop down to the left, entitled "Home Planet" that displays the "birth place" (who created" the Robot.